cjy513203427/IADBE/README.md

 ```

 # 📊 Benchmark Results
 These are partial results of benchmark.
-You can find more details in my paper, which I'll upload later.
+You can find more details in my paper under folder `papers/`.
 The results come from raw logs, which you can find under `logs/rawlogs`.
 ## Image Level AUROC on MVTec
 |           | Screw     | Pill      | Capsule   | Carpet     | Grid      | Tile       | Wood      | Zipper    | Cable     | Toothbrush | Transistor | Metal Nut  | Bottle     | Hazelnut   | Leather    | Average   |
 |-----------|-----------|-----------|-----------|------------|-----------|------------|-----------|-----------|-----------|------------|------------|------------|------------|------------|------------|-----------|